johnnyvalles/inf133-porfolio/readme.txt

     - Linked to external pages in the navigation (e.g., instagram, github)
     - Linked to external pages in the project cards section (e.g., github, archangel).
     - Utilized semantic HTML tags (e.g., header, nav, main, article, footer).
-    - Utilized custom icons from Fontawesome (e.g., navigation & project cards).
+    - Utilized custom icons from Font Awesome (e.g., navigation & project cards).

 (b) CSS features
-    - Modified padding & margins in order to indent content & enhance readability (e.g., landing page, about section, projects section).
+    - Modified padding & margins to indent content & enhance readability (e.g., landing page, about section, projects section).
     - Modified link tags & text colors to display site content in a more visually appealing manner.
     - Leveraged Bootstrap 5 CSS helpers when styling the structuring the contact form.
     - Utilized custom Google Fonts (e.g., Anton, Oswald) and added appropriate fallback fonts.
+    - Utilized a media query to enhance the site's navigation of varying viewport dimensions.
+    - Utilized a media query to enhance the way the project cards are displayed on larger viewports.

 (c) Advanced features
-    - I did not like the built in navigations from Bootstrap 5 so I constructed a custom one.
-On smaller screens (<= 992px), the navigation is styled such that only a menu toggle button is displayed in the upper right hand corner.
-Uppon clicking/tapping the button, the menu slides out from the left side of the screen.
+    - I didn't like the built-in navigation elements from Bootstrap 5.
+Therefore, I constructed a custom navigation.
+On smaller screens (<= 992px), the navigation is styled such that only a menu toggle button is displayed in the upper right-hand corner.
+Upon clicking/tapping the button, the menu slides out from the left side of the screen.
 Additionally, when the viewport width is larger (>= 992px), the navigation is styled such that it appears fixed at the top of the viewport.
     - The projects section on smaller viewport widths displays all project cards vertically.
 On larger viewports, the project cards are displayed such that there are 3 columns and rows.
-    - Leveraged CSS selectors (e.g., nested, child sibling combinator) to specify the structure of the portfolio content.
+    - Leveraged CSS selectors (e.g., nested, child sibling selector '>') to specify the structure of the portfolio content.
     - Created a contact form with basic client-side validation.
 Additionally, the contact form is styled using Bootstrap 5 helpers to manage the dimensions of the form as the viewport dimensions change.

 3. How long, in hours, did it take you to complete this assignment?
     - 38 hours (3-6 hour intervals of work)
-    - I found the design process the most challenging and time consuming.
+    - I found the design process the most challenging and time-consuming.

 4. What online resources did you consult when completing this assignment? (list specific URLs)
     - https://developer.mozilla.org/en-US/docs/Web/CSS